 That’s where the KPI’s show up (holla!).

-KPIs are an acronym for Key Performance Indicator, which indicate the key performance of your goals (see what I just did there? 😉 )
+KPIs are an acronym for Key Performance Indicator, which indicates the key performance of your goals (see what I just did there? 😉 )

 Jokes aside, a KPI are measures that help you understand how you are doing against your objectives.